hsimah-services/wp-graphql-facetwp/README.md

 * v0.**x**: "Major" releases.
 These releases introduce new features, and _may_ contain breaking changes to either the PHP API or the GraphQL schema
 * v0.x.**y**: "Minor" releases.
 These releases introduce new features and enhancements and address bugs.
 They _do not_ contain breaking changes.
 * v0.x.y.**z**: "Patch" releases.
 These releases are reserved for addressing issue with the previous release only.

+## Development and Support

+WPGraphQL for FacetWP was initially created by [Hamish Blake](https://www.hsimah.com/).
+Maintainance and development are now provided by [AxePress Development](https://axepress.dev/).
+Community contributions are _welcome_ and **encouraged**.

+Basic support is provided for free, both in [this repo](https://github.com/hsimah-services/wp-graphql-facetwp/issues) and at the `#facetwp` channel in [WPGraphQL Slack](https://join.slack.com/t/wp-graphql/shared_invite/zt-3vloo60z-PpJV2PFIwEathWDOxCTTLA).

+Priority support and custom development is available to [AxePress Development sponsors](https://github.com/sponsors/AxeWP).

 ## Usage: